francesco-pastori/MyAir-mobile-application/README.md

 | Francesco Pastori| 2h              | 36h               | 100h           | 10h          |
 | Ismaele Villa    | 2h              | 36h               | 100h           | 2h           |

+##WARNING
+the code of the application is temporaly private due to privacy issue